 This January I’m excited to be doing this series called “From Perfection to Reality”.
 I’m sure I’m not the only one that gets discouraged looking at pictures in organizing magazines or on organizing blogs, because I know my space isn’t perfect.
 So this month I am touring some of my friends’ houses to show you how other moms organize their spaces, in real life.

 The first stop is one of my friends houses who has three little girls, two school age.
 With having two school age girls there comes a lot of papers and school work.
 So today she is going to give us her tips on organizing school work and how she keeps her daughters’ school work clutter-free!
 To organize all her daughter’s papers she used these school memories organizers.
+(NOTE: these boxes were discontinued but there are lots of great alternative options on Amazon, like these ones).

 These simple cardboard boxes are a great way to organize kids’ school work because they are large enough to hold all sorts of papers and projects.
 Each box is a few inches tall so she made each box hold 2 grades worth of papers, which means each girl will have 3 boxes to get them through middle school: Kindergarten/1st grade, 2nd/3rd grade and 4th/5th grade.